Author has written 17 stories for Doctor Who, Harry Potter, Thunderbirds, Captain Scarlet, and Sherlock.

 With regards to those fics in question, I shall, at some point (procrastinator again!) take them down and re-work them, then re-post them.

-As I said before, I do have a busy life, which must take precedence to the charming world of fanfiction, but hopefully my new approach to writing them will negate me having to constantly remind people and make my pathetic excuses
+I do have a busy life, which must take precedence to the charming world of fanfiction, but hopefully my new approach to writing them will negate me having to constantly remind people and make my pathetic excuses

 The Unearthly Child